vishnudas-raveendran/Kudae/Vision.md

 -----------------------------------
-Crowd Sourcing Disaster Response : Kudae
+#Crowd Sourcing Disaster Response : Kudae
 -----------------------------------

-1 May 2019

-This project was inspired by the Kerala floods of 2018.
+This project was inspired by the [Kerala floods of 2018](https://en.wikipedia.org/wiki/2018_Kerala_floods "Wikipedia: Kerala Floods 2018").

 Much of the requirements I have gathered here comes as an effort to address the issues faced during the relief operations of Kerala floods.